bevyengine/rfcs/networked_replication.md

 - Can we provide lints for undefined behavior like mutating networked state outside of `NetworkFixedUpdate`?
 - Do rollbacks break change detection or events?
-- ~~When sending partial state updates, how should we deal with weird stuff like there being references to entities that haven't been spawned or have been destroyed?~~ Already solved by generational indexes.
+- ~~When sending interest-managed updates, how should we deal with weird stuff like there being references to entities that haven't been spawned or have been destroyed?~~ Already solved by generational indexes.
 - How should UI widgets interact with networked state?
 React to events?
 Exclusively poll verified data?
 - How should we handle correcting mispredicted events and FX?
 - Can we replicate animations exactly without explicitly sending animation data?